IFM22123 - Real Estate Investment Trust : Conditions and Tests: maximum shareholding: formula to work out notional income: CTA2010/S552

 Step 3 Add together the amounts given by steps 1 and 2

 DO x SO is the amount of dividend on OSC paid to the excessive shareholder.
 Multiplying that by BRT calculates the amount of income tax that the company would deduct from that dividend.
 Dividing by MCT takes account of the fact that the notional income will be chargeable at MCT.
-This results in a tax charge of the amount of basic rate tax that could potentially be reclaimed in whole or in part under a DTA by the recipient of the distribution.
+This results in a tax charge on the notional income of the amount of basic rate tax that could potentially be reclaimed in whole or in part under a DTA by the recipient of the distribution.

 The second part of the formula makes the same calculation in respect of distributions paid on preference shares.